What is meditation?

 We try to focus on that one thing only.
 It should be something easy, something comfortable so that your consciousness becomes absorbed in it..

 But as I said, thoughts will come up in your head and that’s ok.

 When you notice you’re no longer focusing on your chosen object just bring the mind back to it.
 Now you’re meditating.

 Despite the thoughts you’ll find that the mind calms down.

 What happens over time when focusing on just one thing is that we start to go inwards.
 That’s when the real magic happens.
-When we turn our senses inward we become still and silence our ordinary mental consciousness.
+When we turn our senses inward we go beyond our ordinary mental consciousness.

 Again, this does not mean, emptying the mind and having no thoughts.

 Thoughts will still come and go.
 Let them.

 With practice, we no longer operate on that level of ordinary consciousness while meditating.
 We discover a myriad of inner worlds.
 A rich state where you are far more deeply in touch with yourself, your real nature – who you really are.

 So with regular practice we go beyond the initial relaxation and calmness, and the meaning of meditation becomes: